freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 > Please do not ignore any linting errors, as they are meant to **help** you and to ensure a clean and simple code base.

-Make sure none of your JavaScript is longer than 80 characters per line.
-The reason we enforce this is because one of our dependent NPM modules, [jsonlint](https://github.com/zaach/jsonlint), does not fully support wildcard paths in Windows.

 ### Setup FreeCodeCamp
 Once you have FreeCodeCamp cloned, before you start the application, you first need to install all of the dependencies: